intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 # Inception V3

-This document has instructions for how to run Inception V3 for the following modes/platforms:
+This document has instructions for how to run Inception V3 for the following modes/precisions:
 * [Int8 inference](#int8-inference-instructions)
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference other platforms are coming later.
+Benchmarking instructions and scripts for model training and inference other precisions are coming later.

 ## Int8 Inference Instructions